rsakai10/nrn/docs/progref/modelspec/programmatic/electrod.rst

 .. method:: Electrode.Location

-    .. tab:: Python

-        Shows a Shape scene of the neuron with the Electrode location marked as a blue dot.
-The electrode location can be changed by making sure the Section item in the selection menu is selected (right mouse button) and pressing the left mouse button at any point on the picture of the neuron.
-        The position of the electrode is also reflected in the varlabel in the panel just above the Shape.

-    .. tab:: HOC

     Shows a Shape scene of the neuron with the Electrode location marked as a blue dot.
 The electrode location can be changed by making sure the Section item in the selection menu is selected (right mouse button) and pressing the left mouse button at any point on the picture of the neuron.
     The position of the electrode is also reflected in the varlabel in the panel just above the Shape.